 William of Bitton I (d.
 1264,) also listed as William Button was a medieval Bishop of Bath and Wells.
 His nephews included another William of Bitton (d.
 1274,) was also Bishop of Bath and Wells; and William's brother, a Thomas of Bitton (d.
-1307,) an archdeacon and dean of Wells, and later Bishop of Exeter (1291-1307).
+1307,) an Archdeacon and Dean of Wells, and later Bishop of Exeter (1291-1307).

 Important Dates for the Bidant family

 This web page shows only a small excerpt of our Bidant research.
-Another 88 words (6 lines of text) covering the years 1713, 1355, 1355, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Bidant History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Bidant History in all our PDF Extended History products and printed products wherever possible.

 Bidant Spelling Variations